shreya4n6/Sunset-Midnight-Ctf-Walkthrough/README.md

 #### 192.168.43.91    sunset-midnight
 :ghost: Then we enumerate the target and see that its in Wordpress

-### Rest details you can see from the docs provided !!
+### :dart: Rest details you can see from the docs provided !!

 ### Thank you !! :pray:
 ## Enjoy :hugs: